c01nd01r/b_add/README.md

 A small cli utility helps you to easily add BEM-blocks in the file system of your project

-## Аeatures
+## Features
 * Automatic creation of files and directories
 * Configuring file extensions for each type of BEM class (block, element and their modifiers)
 * Setting separators for modifiers and elements

 ## Using